Be the First to Receive Exclusive Discount Codes in Our Sales Campaigns!

 ACRRM CARPA books, CHECKs, GPlearning, Murtagh GP textbook, AJGP, and tens of other texts, journals and UptoDate sources are used to create our total Question Bank of more than 13000 Questions.

 By completing this form, you acknowledge that you have read and understood our Privacy Policy and Terms and Conditions.
 You consent to receiving regular email updates regarding changes to our policies, as well as updates to course content and materials.
-Thank you!
+WE WILL NOT SPAM YOU!
+Thank you! 😊

 Dr. Green is consulting with a 16-year-old boy, Alex, who seeks to consent for a minor surgical procedure.
 Alex’s parents are hesitant about his decision-making capacity.
 What criteria should be assessed to determine if Alex can consent to the procedure independently?